MartianZoo/solarnet/README.md

 # Solarnet

-* Solarnet is a game engine library for the board game *[Terraforming Mars](https://www.amazon.com/Indie-Boards-Cards-Terraforming-Board/dp/B01GSYA4K2)*.
+* Solarnet is a work-in-progress game engine library for the amazing board game *[Terraforming Mars](https://boardgamegeek.com/boardgame/167791/terraforming-mars)*.

-* It's not a way to *play* the game; see the excellent [open-source app](http://terraforming-mars.herokuapp.com) (which this is unrelated to).
+* It's not a way to *play* the game; for that see the excellent [open-source app](http://terraforming-mars.herokuapp.com) (which this is unrelated to).

-* Its job is to *know the rules of the game*: who can do what when, and what happens if they do?
-The "pure logic part" of the game.
+* Its only job is to *know the rules of the game*: who can do what when, and what happens if they do?
+It covers the "pure logic part" of the game.

-* Solarnet is not ready for prime-time.

 * Card behaviors etc. are written in a (usually-)simple language called Pets that resembles the icon language on the printed cards.
 Examples: